 You can find a calendar with our upcoming events here.

-Training sessions are held on Mondays and Wednesdays at 4pm in the CS Seminar Room 1.24 starting in week two of semester.
+Training sessions are held on Mondays and Thursdays at 4pm in the CS Seminar Room 1.24 starting in week two of semester.

 Our Monday training sessions focus on advanced topics in algorithms and computer science, but assume no particular prior knowledge.